propalparolnapervom/VIRTUALIZATION/VAGRANT/VAGRANT Maintenance.md

 # VAGRANT MAINTENANCE

-## Which Vagrant instance is going to be maintained
+## Which Vagrant env is going to be maintained

 The one in which Vagrant root dir you are.
-So go to the necessary Vagrant root dir.

 ```
 cd C:\Users\sergii.burtovyi\vagrant_root